Did you know that the banshee is Ireland’s most significant spirit? Read on to learn about the infamous, unsettling, and formidable Irish banshee.

 Keening – a vocal lament for the dead

-Many aspects of death culture have remained as present in Ireland to this day, such as the wake.
-But keening is much more unusual in modern times.
+Many aspects of death culture have remained present in Ireland to this day, such as the wake.
+However, keening is much more unusual in modern times.

 Keening is a form of vocal lament for the dead.
-Reports of keening at funerals appear in written form from the 16th-century in both Ireland and Scotland.
-“Keen” comes from Celtic Gaelic caoineadh (to cry, to weep).
+Reports of keening at Irish funerals appear in written form from the 16th-century in both Ireland and Scotland.
+“Keen” comes from Celtic Gaelic ‘caoineadh’, meaning to cry or to weep.

 Keening would take place over the body during the funeral procession.
 It was always women who carried out this role.
 Keeners often received payment for this service.